Public data release of the FIRE-2 cosmological zoom-in simulations of galaxy formation: Summary and Future Data Releases

 \section{Summary and Future Data Releases}

-The goal of the FIRE simulation project is to develop cosmological simulations of galaxy formation that resolve the multi-phase \ac{ISM} while modeling all of the major channels for stellar evolution and feedback as directly as possible, within a cosmological context.
+The goal of the FIRE simulation project is to develop cosmological simulations of galaxy formation that resolve the multiphase \ac{ISM} while modeling all of the major channels for stellar evolution and feedback as directly as possible, within a cosmological context.
 By achieving parsec-scale resolution in cosmological zoom-in simulations, FIRE aims to improve the predictive power of galaxy formation simulations.

-In this article, we described the first full public data release (DR1) of the FIRE-2 simulations.
-This comprises 49 ``primary" galaxies in 46 different simulations across 3 suites that target different mass and redshift regimes: a \textit{Core} suite of 23 primary galaxies in 20 simulations to $z\!=\!0$, a \textit{Massive Halo} suite of 4 simulations to $z\!=\!1$, and a \textit{High-Redshift} suite of 22 simulations to $z\!=\!5$.
+In this article, we described the first full public data release (DR1) of the FIRE-2 simulations, which also represents the first public data release of a suite of cosmological zoom-in baryonic simulations across cosmic time.
+This comprises 49 ``primary" galaxies in 46 different simulations across 3 suites that target different mass and redshift regimes: a \textit{Core} suite of 23 primary galaxies in 20 simulations to $z\!=\!0$, a \textit{Massive Halo} suite of 4 simulations to $z\!=\!1$, and a \textit{High Redshift} suite of 22 simulations to $z\!=\!5$.
 In addition, these simulations include hundreds of resolved lower-mass (satellite) galaxies within the cosmological zoom-in regions at each snapshot.

 We released full snapshots of each simulation, and we described the properties available for dark matter, stars, and gas.
 We also described several additional derived data products from these simulations.
-This includes accompanying (sub)halo/galaxy catalogs with member star particle indices, which allows a user to analyze not just the primary galaxy but also the many lower-mass (satellite) galaxies and dark-matter (sub)halos within each cosmological zoom-in region.
-For the \textit{Core} suite, we also released an ``ex-situ" flag for each star particle at $z\!=\!0$, to identify those that formed outside of the primary galaxy, and we released files of pointer indices to make it easy to track individual star particles and gas cells across snapshots.
-Furthermore, for each \ac{MW}/M31-mass galaxy to $z\!=\!0$, we released catalogs of stellar streams and models of the total mass distribution via multipole basis expansions.
+This includes accompanying (sub)halo/galaxy catalogs with member star-particle information, which allows a user to analyze not just the primary galaxy but also the many lower-mass (satellite) galaxies and dark-matter (sub)halos within each cosmological zoom-in region.
+For the \textit{Core} suite, we also released, for each star particle at $z\!=\!0$, its formation coordinates relative to the primary galaxy(s), an ``ex-situ" flag to identify those that formed outside of the primary galaxy(s), and files of pointer indices to make it easy to track individual star particles and gas cells across snapshots.
+Furthermore, for each \ac{MW}/M31-mass galaxy simulated to $z\!=\!0$, we released catalogs of stellar streams and models of the total mass distribution via multipole basis expansions.
 Finally, we described how a user can access these data via FlatHUB, downloading either via a web browser or via Globus.